microbit-foundation/microbit-universal-hex/docs/index.md

 ## Navigation

-- ⬅️ The menu on the left shows you the available documentation pages.
+- ⬆️ The header at the top contains a search bar
-- ⬆️ The header at the top contains search bar
+- ⬅️ The menu on the left shows you the available documentation pages
 - ⬇️ If you'd like to contribute to the docs there is an edit link at the footer